TrevorBlythe/Pay-me-if-your-rich-license/README.md

 # Pay-me-if-your-rich-license
-An open source license for developers to use in case their code gets used by big companies one day.

-# Send improvements
-Posting this license so anyone can easily copy and paste it.
-If you see any legal loopholes open an issue and I will update it.
+An open source license for anyone to copy paste into their open source code.
+It basically says you can do anything with the code unless you make over 1M where instead you have to pay the dev a small fee